The Bankrate promise

-Money market funds, or money market mutual funds, are not FDIC-insured, even when you buy them from a bank.
+Money market mutual funds, which are invested in low-risk securities, are not FDIC-insured, even when you buy them from a bank.

-Money market accounts, on the other hand, are traditional deposit products that are federally insured as long as they are deposited at an FDIC-insured institution.
+Money market accounts, on the other hand, are traditional, interest-earning deposit products that are federally insured as long as they are deposited at an FDIC-insured institution.
 They are subject to the $250,000 insurance limit.

 Are online banks insured?

-Just because a financial institution lacks physical offices or branches does not mean it is without insurance.
+Just because a financial institution has no branches does not mean it is not federally insured.
 There are plenty of online banks that are insured by the FDIC.
-And online banks often pay depositors higher interest rates on CDs and savings accounts because they have less overhead than brick-and-mortar banks.
+Online banks often pay depositors higher interest rates on CDs and savings accounts because they have less overhead than brick-and-mortar banks.

 Before working with an online bank, make sure it is a legitimate bank and not a fictitious website.
-Call the FDIC at (877) 275-3342 and ask to speak to a deposit insurance specialist to confirm whether an online bank is FDIC-insured.
+The FDIC’s BankFind tool can be used to check whether an online bank is insured.
+You can also call the FDIC at 877-275-3342 and ask to speak to a deposit insurance specialist to confirm whether an online bank is FDIC insured.